mohit-trootech/Weather-Data-Scraping/README.md

 - if the requested data is available continue else, data not available Error.
 - after successfull scraping clean the required data using tags, classes, and ids.
 - after cleaning insert the data into database using sqlite3 module.
+- Update Code base to Create Insert and Read CSV for Respective Scraped Data.

 ## Documentation Reference